Claudie Haigneré: Honours

 Haigneré received many honors during her career.
 She received the Chevalier of the Légion d'Honneur as well as the Chevalier of the Ordre National du Mérite.
 To recognize her outstanding involvement in the Franco-Russian space cooperation, she received the Russian Order of Friendship.
 She also received the Russian Medal For Merit in Space Exploration and Medal for Personal Valour.

 Haigneré is also an honorary member of the Société Française de Médecine Aéronautique et Spatiale and the Association Aéronautique et Astronautique de France (AAAF).
 She also holds membership in the International Academy of Astronautics (IAA) and of the Académie de l'Air et de l'Espace (ANAE).

 There are streets named after her in the French towns of Claira, Franqueville-Saint-Pierre, Marignane, Mudaison and Valliquerville.

+Matthieu Blazy's graduation collection was inspired by Haigneré and, following his move to the brand, she sat on the front row of Chanel's A/W26 show.